Making Sure Historic Districts Matter

 Support Guidelines for New Constriuction in Local Historic Districts

-A public hearing to hear the neighborhood's appeal of the decision to grant the COA allowing for construction of the new home will be conducted by City Council.
-The July 12 hearing has been cancelled.
-The new date is expected to be August 23 (please check back for confirmation of this date).
-The hearing will be at City Hall.
+A public hearing to hear the neighborhood's appeal of the decision to grant the COA allowing for construction of the new home will be conducted by City Council on Thursday, August 23, starting at 6 pm at City Hall (175 5th St. N.).
 Your help and voice is needed!
 Come to the public hearing and/or send your message to city council - YES for keeping local historic districts special and NO to the present COA application for new construction.
 Sending your message is simple to do by clicking on the link below.

 Historic Designation Matters!